0xSpyro/.github/profile/README.md

 Embark on a journey with Spyro | $PYRO, where we're forging a new path in the cryptosphere.
 Poised at the edge of innovation, we're crafting a solution that will redefine how communities interact within the digital currency landscape, especially on platforms like Telegram.

 ## Our Vision
 Imagine a world where every cryptocurrency project can seamlessly connect, engage, and evolve with its community.
 Where the boundaries of collaboration and participation are reimagined.
-Spyro ETH is the key to this new realm, offering a sneak peek into a future brimming with potential and uncharted possibilities.
+Spyro | $PYRO is the key to this new realm, offering a sneak peek into a future brimming with potential and uncharted possibilities.

 ## Key Features